CDPHE/terra_data_table_for_nanopore/README.md

 # terra_data_table_for_nanopore

+# latest updates
+- now includes seq_run, out_dir, and primer_set in columns of terra data table
+- if input supplied is a directory with sample sheets, will concatentate all terra tables into a single data table
+- mantains old functionality of using the path to a single sample sheet as input as well

 ## Purpose:
 This python script accomplishes the following tasks:
 - generates a terra data table compatiable for use with the cdphe nanopore-preprocessing-assemlby wdl workflow on terra